mike-reinders/TCsAR-Savegame-Tool/README.md

 - Query playerlist and all informations about one or multiple players at once
 - Lookup savegame structure with the debug command
 - Merge multiple savegame files

-## Planned Features
-- Export savegames to human friendly json format
+- Convert savegames to human friendly json format
-- import savegames from human friendly json format
+- Convert savegames from json format back to sav format

 ## Build Dependencies
 [ARK-Savegame-Toolkit](https://github.com/Qowyn/ark-savegame-toolkit "ARK-Savegame-Toolkit")